chatox/networks-science-course/teaching-plan.md

 # Bibliography

-The course partially follows this book and its companion [course](https://www.barabasilab.com/course) at North Eastern University:
+The first half of the course follows this book and its companion [course](https://www.barabasilab.com/course) at North Eastern University:

 * "[Network Science](http://networksciencebook.com/)" (2016) by Albert-László Barabási

+Additional contents of the course come from:

+* "[Networks, Crowds, and Markets](https://www.cs.cornell.edu/home/kleinber/networks-book/)" (2010) by Easley and Kleinberg.
+* "[AMAzING](http://www.math.cmu.edu/~ctsourak/amazing.html)" (2003) tutorial by Frieze, Gionis, and Tsourakakis.

+Other sources are listed in their respective slides.